microsoft/BotFramework-WebChat/docs/LABELLING.md

 ### Notes:

--  At the time of writing this document, Automation labels have not been implemented in Web Chat
+-  At the time of writing this document, automation labels have not been implemented in Web Chat
--  ALL bugs not scheduled for the current milestone should be listed in `front-burner`
+-  All bugs not scheduled for the current milestone should be listed in `front-burner`